indeedeng/Mariner/README.md

 const githubToken = Process.env.GITHUB_TOKEN;   // from an environment variable
 const inputFilePath = '<full path to your input file>';
 const outputFilePath = '<full path to the file that ddr should create>';
-const abbreviated = false;  // OPTIONAL; true will exclude some dependencies ddr.run(githubToken, inputFilePath, outputFilePath, abbreviated);
+const abbreviated = false;  // OPTIONAL; default is fales; true will exclude some dependencies ddr.run(githubToken, inputFilePath, outputFilePath, abbreviated);

 ```